chadpjontek/Spinal-Tap-Case/README.md

 # Spinal-Tap-Case
-Convert a string to spinal case (all-lowercase-words-joined-by-dashes)
+Converts a string to spinal case (all-lowercase-words-joined-by-dashes)